On-Site Program Director

 Vice Chancellor Lehman received an undergraduate degree in mathematics from Cornell University, an M.P.P. from the University of Michigan, and a J.D. from the University of Michigan Law School.
 He is a multi-award winner for his work both in the US and abroad, including the Friendship Award, which is China’s highest honor for “foreign experts who have made outstanding contributions to the country’s economic and social progress.”
 Lehman is also a recipient of an honorary doctorate from Peking University.

-Elizabeth K. Cheung-Gaffney, a J.D. graduate of Notre Dame Law School.
+Elizabeth K. Cheung-Gaffney is a J.D. graduate of Notre Dame Law School.
 Upon graduation, Ms. Cheung-Gaffney entered private practice as a commercial litigator.
 After 7 years in private practice, Ms. Cheung-Gaffney joined the New York City Department of Education's General Counsel's office focusing on arbitrations against the teacher's union.
 In 2010, upon relocating to Shanghai for her spouse's job, Ms. Cheung-Gaffney began teaching Legal English at Fudan University Law School.
 During the spring semester of 2013, Ms. Cheung-Gaffney was a legal intern at the Shanghai International Arbitration Commission (SHIAC, formerly CIETAC).
 Ms. Cheung-Gaffney's work at SHIAC included aiding the Commission draft the current set of Arbitration Rules, legal research in foreign-related arbitration proceedings, and translating arbitral awards from Chinese to English.
 Prior to law school, Ms. Cheung-Gaffney obtained her bachelor degree from Columbia University.